The best sandwich in every state

 New Hampshire: Esposito, Nashua Garden, Nashua

 A veteran on Nashua's Main Street, the Nashua Garden is a sandwich shop and a bar rolled into one.
-With a sprawling menu of appetising sandwiches you might think it's difficult to choose, yet the Esposito is a long-standing favourite.
-Combining towering hot capocollo, Genoa salami, mortadella and provolone, it's as good as a sandwich gets.
+With a sprawling menu of appetizing sandwiches, it's difficult to choose just one, but the Esposito is a long-standing favorite.
+Combining towering hot capocollo, Genoa salami, mortadella, and provolone, it's about as good as a sandwich gets.

 New Jersey: White House Special, White House Sub Shop, Atlantic City